German submarine U-365

 German submarine U-365 was a Type VIIC U-boat built for Nazi Germany's Kriegsmarine for service during World War II.

-She served exclusively against the Arctic Convoys from Britain to Murmansk and Archangelsk, principally targeting the Soviet forces which greeted the convoys in the Barents Sea.
+She served exclusively against the Arctic Convoys from Britain to Murmansk and Arkhangelsk, principally targeting the Soviet forces which greeted the convoys in the Barents Sea.

 Design

 German Type VIIC submarines were preceded by the shorter Type VIIB submarines.
 U-364 had a displacement of 769 t when at the surface and 871 t while submerged.
 She had a total length of 67.10 m, a pressure hull length of 50.50 m, a beam of 6.20 m, a height of 9.60 m, and a draught of 4.74 m.
 The submarine was powered by two Germaniawerft F46 four-stroke, six-cylinder supercharged diesel engines producing a total of 2800 to 3200 PS for use while surfaced, two AEG GU 460/8–27 double-acting electric motors producing a total of 750 PS for use while submerged.
 She had two shafts and two 1.23 m propellers.
 The boat was capable of operating at depths of up to 230 m.

 The submarine had a maximum surface speed of 17.7 kn and a maximum submerged speed of 7.6 kn.
 When submerged, the boat could operate for 80 nmi at 4 kn; when surfaced, she could travel 8500 nmi at 10 kn.
 U-364 was fitted with five 53.3 cm torpedo tubes (four fitted at the bow and one at the stern), fourteen torpedoes, one 8.8 cm SK C/35 naval gun, 220 rounds, and two twin 2 cm C/30 anti-aircraft guns.
 The boat had a complement of between forty-four and sixty.